 Parking at the Admissions Building is reserved for admission guests and visitors only.
 Violators will be towed at owner’s expense.

-PLEASE BE ADVISED THAT THERE IS NO PARKING ON SOUTH SIDE OF VERNON STREET!
+PLEASE BE ADVISED THAT THERE IS NO PARKING ON THE SOUTH SIDE OF VERNON STREET!
 Violators will be towed at owner’s expense.

 Penalties for Parking